eejai42/aal-crossme-david/READMEnMORE/README.md

 ### Ways to Learn
 - Advent of Code (Multiple Years Of Advent Of Code, They come out during christmas time)
+- Shadow people who have been working long than you
+- Automous learning via youtube and other sources

 ### What I've Learned